Choose your bid and budget

 Your budget amount is for a single campaign (as opposed to a total amount across all your campaigns), and it represents the average amount you're willing to spend per day in that campaign.
 If you want to check your average daily budget across all campaigns, you can use the "Budget" column under the Campaigns tab.
 If you prefer thinking of your budget in monthly terms rather than in daily terms, you can calculate your monthly budget by multiplying your average daily budget by 30.4 (the average number of days per month).

 Tip: Start small

 If you're a beginner, try a daily budget of US$10 to US$50.
 Check your account daily after applying a new budget to see how your campaigns have performed.

-Because traffic fluctuates from day to day, Google may allow up to 20% more clicks (or other ad activity for campaigns on another bidding option) in one day than your average daily budget specifies.
+Because traffic fluctuates from day to day, Google may allow your campaign to spend up to 20% more in one day than your average daily budget specifies.
 We call this overdelivery.